k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 ### Batch Error Handling

-The **DbErrorHandlerBatch** and **DbFlushBatch** Actors are introduced for error handling when working on a given DB interface in **batch** mode.
+The **DbErrorHandlerBatch** and **DbFlushBatch** Actors are introduced for error handling when working with a given DB interface in **batch** mode.

- * The **DbErrorHandlerBatch** sets a batch error handler on a given interface.
-The Actor's configuration allows to define actions in case of exception, such as suppressing an exception, writing into a log or invoking an inner flow that will control the flow behavior in case of failure.
+ * The **DbErrorHandlerBatch** Actor sets a batch error handler on a given interface.
+The Actor's configuration allows to define actions in case an exception is thrown.
+The actions include suppressing an exception, writing to a log or invoking an inner flow that will control the flow behavior in case of failure.
-* The **DbFlushBatch** flushes a database batch and returns the batch statistics, including the total number of entries, how many succeeded, and how many failed.
+* The **DbFlushBatch** Actor flushes the batch statistics, including the total number of entries, how many succeeded, and how many failed.
 The statistics are broken down by each affected database table.
 This Actor should be used in conjunction with the **DBErrorHandlerBatch** Actor.

 Note that to utilize batch error handling, the **batch** input argument of the **DbCommand** and **DbLoad** Actors should be set to **true**.